Tyrian (video game): Full story mode

-The "full story mode" is a single player mode that features a story-based campaign and ship customization.
+The "full story mode" is a single-player mode that features a story-based campaign and ship customization.
 The story is told through the message cubes that can be collected within and read between levels.
 Some of these messages cubes are readily available while others need to be obtained by destroying certain enemies in the preceding level.
 At certain points in the game, the storyline branches and the player is required to pick one branch.

 The player's craft is customizable.
 It can accommodate a front weapon and a rear weapon.
 Shops can supply a variety of kinetic guns, rayguns, missiles, and bombs for these two slots.
 While the front weapons are mostly limited to forward arcs, "rear" weapons often come with wider coverage including side and rear shots.
 Some rear weapons have two selectable fire modes, focusing either mostly forward, or mostly sideways or rearward.

 Weapons can be upgraded up to 10 times.
 Higher levels cost exponentially more and require a more powerful generator to support them.
 Other upgrades include increased shields, more powerful generators to allow for stronger weapons and shields, more armor, and higher maneuverability.
-Shop differ in terms of the ships, generators, and weapons that have for sale.
+Shops differ in terms of the ships, generators, and weapons they have for sale.
 However, shops can upgrade any component, even those that they don't sell.

 The player can also purchase up to two "sidekicks" which fly alongside the ship.
-Some simply act as a complementary weapon that fire whenever the ship fires; others are powerful weapons with limited ammunition that need to manually activated.
-Sidekicks may not be upgradable.
+Some simply act as a complementary weapon that fire whenever the ship fires; others are powerful weapons with limited ammunition that need to be manually activated.
+Sidekicks are not always upgradable.